-In our experience at McOmie Family Dentistry we see most of the stain comes from coffee and tobacco.
+In our experience at McOmie Family Dentistry, we see most of the stain comes from coffee and tobacco.
 The perfect formula to stain a tooth is to drink lots of coffee and smoke.
-The coffee has staining properties as does the smoke.
+The coffee has stain properties as does the smoke.
 When you combine these two you bake the stain on with hot smoke.
 Avoid doing this!

-Most of these items won’t have an immediate affect on the color of your teeth, but over time, they can begin to wear away and cling to enamel causing unsightly stains.
+Most of these items won’t have an immediate effect on the color of your teeth, but over time, they can begin to wear away and cling to enamel causing unsightly stains.
 Try to consume these in moderation and always remember to drink plenty of water and brush your teeth after meals.
-Here in the south Sweet Tea is a way of life, you can drink it, but it would be very helpful if water was drank after the sweet tea.
-This can rinse away the sugar and the stain causing tea.
+Here in the south Sweet Tea is a way of life, you can drink it, but it would be very helpful if water was drunk after the sweet tea.
+This can rinse away the sugar and the stain-causing tea.
 Plus drinking water is the healthiest!

 Here’s a couple of quick tips to help avoid those wine stains!

 Trauma Can Discolor Teeth From The Inside Out